 Please see Information Circular 75 for details of changes to stamp duty announced in the State Budget 2015-16.

-Stamp duty will still apply on the transfer of land or motor vehicles included in a sale of business.
+Stamp duty will still apply on the transfer of land or motor vehicles included as part of a transfer of business.

 Stamp duty is charged on either the market value or consideration, whichever is the greater when there is: